 (m.)
 I would further submit that this claim is an anachronism that applies modern conceptions of patriarchy and gender norms to ancient texts;

 (n.)
-Even if for the sake of argument, we suppose this point is true, it does not change the fact that it is a prohibition given as part of Holy Scripture.
+Even if, for the sake of argument, we suppose this point is true, it does not change the fact that it is a prohibition given in Scripture.

 |Q: Leviticus doesn’t distinguish between active and passive partners.
 Why?|

 |Leviticus 24:22 says the Israelites “are to have the same law for the foreigner and the native-born.”
 Old Testament scholars Richard Elliott Friedman and Shawna Dolansky argue that the prohibitions of male same-sex relations exist because “by cross-cultural perception, such intercourse would necessarily denigrate the passive partner and violate his equal status under God’s law.”
 Consequently, both partners would be culpable.||See (a.), (c.), (j.), and (n.);|